 - Acceptable (): 20% or less (by weight) of the granola bar is added sugar

-- Avoid (): At least 25% of the granola bar (by weight) is added sugar and / or the granola bar contains ingredients that should be avoided
+- Avoid (): At least 25% of the granola bar (by weight) is added sugar and / or the granola bar contains artificial preservatives, colors, GE soy, or other ingredients that should be avoided

-Because the granola bars range in serving sizes from 24 to 60 grams, the table includes both the total grams of added sugar per bar as well as the percentage of added sugar in each granola bar.
+The granola bars evaluated range in serving sizes from 24 to 60 grams.
+Therefore, the below table includes both the total grams of added sugar per bar as well as the percentage of added sugar in each granola bar.
 The table also highlights any potential ingredients of concern.
-All forms of added sugar are listed in red while additional ingredients of concern are bolded.
+All forms of added sugar are listed in red while ingredients to avoid are bolded.

-In the end, our family’s favorite granola bar brands are Kind and Larabar.
-I prefer the Kind bars because of the crunchy, nutty texture and with many flavors containing only 4 or 5 grams added sugar per serving, they are a quick snack that I can enjoy without using up too much of my daily added sugar allotment.
+Our family’s favorite granola bar brands are Kind and Larabar.
+I prefer the Kind bars because of the crunchy, nutty texture.
+With many flavors containing only 4 or 5 grams added sugar per serving, they are a quick snack that I can enjoy without using up too much of my daily added sugar allotment.
 My two year old prefers the Larabar bars, likely due to the soft, chewy texture and the high fruit content.
 It is worth noting that Apple Pie Larabar contains 18 grams of sugar, but the sugar is from dates and other fruit so it is not considered an added sugar.
-This is because the sugar in fruit is absorbed by our bodies slower than refined sugar due to the natural fiber contained within the fruit.7
+This is because the sugar in fruit is absorbed by our bodies slower than refined sugar due to the natural fiber contained within the fruit.8

 - “Snack Bars 2015: Top 10 best-selling granola, breakfast and nutrition bars”, Bakery and Snacks Website (link)